Q: I don't have a job and have no place to stay, can you help me?

 Q: What types of items do you accept?

-- We accept food (unopened, wrapped) clothing and shoes (clean & gently used) dishes, new undergarments, toiletry items, blankets, towels, linens, books, back to school supplies, new unwrapped toys for our Toy Shop, appliances (working) and small household items.
+- We accept unexpired food (unopened, wrapped) clothing and shoes (clean & gently used) housewares, dishes, new undergarments, new socks, toiletry items, cleaning supplies, feminine hygiene products, blankets, towels, linens, books, back-to-school supplies, new unwrapped toys for our Toy Shop, appliances (working), sports equipment and small household items.

 Q: Do you pick up donations?